 MMG's methodology transfers across sectors because the underlying problem structure is the same: multiple constraint owners, a coordination gap, and a persistent distance between strategy and field execution.

 How do you build MRI capacity for a new Alzheimer's therapy when a pharma company has no authority over hospitals, radiologists, or provincial funding policy?
-You don't build it unilaterally — you convene the people who can.
-Eisai Canada developed Leqembi, the first therapy approved to slow the progression of early Alzheimer's disease, but Leqembi requires serial MRI monitoring and Canada's MRI system was already at capacity before the drug arrived.
-No single actor controlled the solution.
-MMG convened 28 participants — neurologists, radiologists, patient advocates, health administrators, and Eisai staff — to build it together.
-The workshop produced 19 prioritized recommendations and a cross-sector coalition with the shared ownership to act on them.
+Leqembi requires serial MRI monitoring, but Canada's MRI system was already at capacity before the drug arrived.
+MMG convened 28 participants to build the solution together — producing 19 prioritized recommendations and a cross-sector coalition with shared ownership to act on them.

 How do you transform a 700-person federal agency when four rounds of strategy documents, McKinsey, and directives from the top have all failed to move anything?
-You stop sending instructions downward and start building the plan with the people who will have to change their behavior.
-NESDIS had been trying to transform itself since 2016 — producing governance guidelines, hiring outside consultants, and issuing new directives — with nothing to show for it.
-The consultants had diagnosed the problem correctly.
-What they couldn't do was create the internal mandate to act on it.
+NESDIS had been trying to transform itself since 2016 with nothing to show for it.
 MMG convened 24 change agents — not senior leaders — to build an 18-recommendation transformation strategy from the inside.
-Those recommendations were adopted as the framework for NESDIS's Fall Strategy Meeting with 50 senior leaders.

-How do you build an integrated national wildfire intelligence system when the agency has $120 million in new funding but no coordinated team, no unified strategy, and a siloed culture that has repeatedly agreed on priorities and then failed to act on them?
-You get the right people into the same room and make the decisions together rather than communicating them downward afterward.
-NESDIS operates the nation's most sophisticated weather satellites, uniquely capable of detecting wildfires from ignition through smoke dispersal — but the capability had never been integrated into a coherent system.
-MMG convened 26 participants to build that system strategy together.
-All 26 supported the recommendations.
-The resulting Next Generation Fire System achieved 90% adoption across National Weather Service offices by 2025.
+How do you build an integrated national wildfire intelligence system when the agency has $120 million in new funding but no coordinated team and a siloed culture that has repeatedly agreed on priorities and failed to act?
+MMG convened 26 participants to build the system strategy together.
+The Next Generation Fire System achieved 90% adoption across National Weather Service offices by 2025.

 How does a nonprofit rehabilitation organization step back from sustained crisis mode long enough to build a plan everyone can own — when the crisis is still active?
-By structuring the conversation around what comes next rather than what is happening now.
-HIRO directly delivers rehabilitation services for adults with acquired brain injuries across Ontario, and COVID-19 had dismantled its community-based care model almost overnight.
-The organization had quietly drifted from rehabilitation toward custodial care without ever making that trade-off explicitly.
-MMG convened 22 HIRO staff — from CEO to frontline workers — and built the strategy around four pandemic scenarios, forcing the team to produce a plan that would hold up regardless of what came next.
-The workshop produced an integrated action plan and the shared ownership to execute it.
+HIRO had quietly drifted from rehabilitation toward custodial care without ever making that trade-off explicitly.
+MMG convened 22 staff — from CEO to frontline workers — and built the strategy around four pandemic scenarios.

 How does a pharma company move a fragmented, underprepared healthcare system toward readiness for a new therapy when it has no authority to mandate any of it?
-It stops trying to move the system from the outside and starts convening the people who control it from the inside.
-When Biogen Canada needed the neurologists, patient advocates, health administrators, and provincial policy actors who each held a piece of the Alzheimer's readiness problem to move together, they had never been in the same room.
-Advisory boards had produced opinions, not ownership.
-MMG convened 27 participants over three days — in November 2020, via Zoom — to build a cross-sector strategy together.
-The result was an 18-commitment action plan and a coalition of aligned, informed partners ready to act on it.
+The neurologists, patient advocates, health administrators, and provincial policy actors who each held a piece of the problem had never been in the same room.
+MMG convened 27 participants in November 2020 — via Zoom — to produce an 18-commitment action plan.

-How do you finally close the gap between two federal offices that were designed to function as an integrated engine but have been operating as separate silos for years — when bilateral meetings, working groups, and direct conversations about alignment have all failed?
-By getting the people whose frustration is driving the urgency into the room where the strategy is built.
-NOAA Fisheries' Office of Science and Technology and Office of the Chief Information Officer had different cultures, different incentives, and a long institutional history of operating independently.
+How do you close the gap between two federal offices designed to function as an integrated engine but operating as separate silos for years — when bilateral meetings, working groups, and direct conversations have all failed?
 Scientists had stopped asking for help and started building their own workarounds.
-A $3.3 billion Inflation Reduction Act investment made the dysfunction impossible to ignore any longer.
-MMG convened 31 participants — including the scientists whose workarounds had become the loudest signal of the problem — and produced 18 integrated commitments with 92% participant support.
+MMG convened 31 participants and produced 18 integrated commitments with 92% participant support.

 Biogen Canada